ncoop57/Medium/README.md

-# Medium: Java Activity for CDEP
+# Medium: Java Activity

-Medium is the next generation Multimedia player.

-Under development currently.
+## Overview
+This repository comprises the Java activity designed to be used in tandem with the VCDEP system, which you can find here.
+This Java project is a portable Music managing and playing software.
+We have included a baseline project complete with test cases for Unit and Integration Testing.
+This style of project is very useful as a teaching tool since changes are very visual since students are able to see the change on their own computer.

+Along with this project, we have included a basic activity that your student can perform with this project and our VCDEP system for teaching Continuous Delivery concepts.

-Author: Bhavyansh Mishra
+Author: Bhavyansh Mishra (BhavyanshM)